scottvr/phart/README.md

 phart supports ASCII and Unicode, and will try to use the sensible default for your terminal environment.

-### How to phart?
+### Let's try another one

-Let's make a simple graph in Python using NetworkX and phart:
+Let's make a simple balanced tree:
 ```bash
 $ cat > balanced_tree.py
 ```